rticommunity/rticonnextdds-usecases-automotive/ExampleCode/README.md

     make -f make/Makefile_x64Linux3gcc4.8.2

 The platform you choose will be the combination of your processor, OS, and compiler version.
-Right now this example only supportsx64Linux3gcc4.8.2
+Right now this example supports x64Linux3gcc4.8.2, with an example makefile for x64Linux3gcc5.4.0

 ## How to Run the Example
 On Windows systems, navigate to the EXAMPLE_HOME\ExampleCode\scripts directory